 The Beauty of Aging

-We spend a lot of time, energy, and money to slow the visible signs of aging.
+We spend so much time, energy, and money to slow down visible signs of aging.

 Dye it.
 Lift it.
 Inject it.
 Laser it.
 Smooth it.
 Freeze it in time.

-And no judgment here.
-I mean I’m here for it.
-I dye my hair religiously.
-Have considered and priced different services, but haven’t committed (yet) beyond my salon… I love you, Stef 🤍.
+And no judgment.
+I’m here for it.
+I dye my hair religiously… I love you, Stef 🤍.

-I’m thinking about the aging no one sees with eyes.
+I’m thinking about aging that no one sees with eyes.
 It doesn’t show in selfies, likes or comments:

-The slow, powerful, beautiful evolution that happens under the surface
+It’s a slow, powerful, and beautiful evolution that happens below the skin

 When we let life soften our sharp edges — or sharpen our soft ones